Exploiting Diffusion Prior for Real-World Image Super-Resolution: Related Work

 \textbf{Prior for Image Super-Resolution}.
 To further enhance performance in complex real-world SR scenarios, numerous prior-based approaches have been proposed.
 These techniques deploy additional image priors to bolster the generation of faithful textures.
 A straightforward method is reference-based SR \citep{zheng2018crossnet,zhang2019image,yang2020learning,jiang2021robust,zhou2020cross}.
 This involves using one or several reference high-resolution (HR) images, which share similar textures with the input low-resolution (LR) image, as an explicit prior to aid in generating the corresponding HR output.
 However, aligning features of the reference with the LR input can be challenging in real-world cases, and such explicit priors are not always readily available.
 Recent works have moved away from relying on explicit priors, finding more promising performance with implicit priors instead.
 Wang \etal~\citep{wang2018recovering} were the first to propose the use of semantic segmentation probability maps for guiding SR in the feature space.
 Subsequent works \citep{menon2020pulse,gu2020image,wang2021towards,pan2021exploiting,chan2021glean,chan2022glean,yang2021gan} employed pre-trained GANs by exploring the corresponding high-resolution latent space of the low-resolution input.
 While effective, the implicit priors used in these approaches are often tailored for specific scenarios, such as limited categories \citep{wang2018recovering,gu2020image,pan2021exploiting,chan2021glean} and faces \citep{menon2020pulse,wang2021towards,yang2021gan}, and therefore lack generalizability for complex real-world SR tasks.
 Other implicit priors for image SR include mixtures of degradation experts \citep{yu2018crafting,jie2022DASR} and VQGAN \citep{zhao2022rethinking,chen2022femasr,zhou2022codeformer}.
 However, these methods fall short, either due to insufficient prior expressiveness \citep{yu2018crafting,zhao2022rethinking,jie2022DASR} or inaccurate feature matching \citep{chen2022femasr}, resulting in output quality that remains less than satisfactory.

 In contrast to existing strategies, we set our sights on exploring the robust and extensive generative prior found in pre-trained diffusion models \citep{nichol2022glide,rombach2021highresolution,ramesh2021zero,sahariaphotorealistic,ramesh2022hierarchical}.
 While recent studies \citep{choi2021ilvr,avrahami2022blended,hulora,zhang2023adding,mou2023t2i} have highlighted the remarkable generative abilities of pre-trained diffusion models, the high-fidelity requirement inherent in super-resolution (SR) makes it unfeasible to directly adopt these methods for this task.
 Our proposed StableSR, unlike LDM \citep{rombach2021highresolution}, does not necessitate training from scratch.
-Instead, it fine-tunes directly on a frozen pre-trained diffusion model with only a small number of trainable parameters.
-This approach is significantly more efficient and demonstrates superior performance in practice.
+Instead, it shares a similar idea to concurrent works~\citep{zhang2023adding,mou2023t2i} by fine-tuning directly on a frozen pre-trained diffusion model with only a small number of trainable parameters, leading to superior performance in a more efficient way.
+In practice, our approach further shows comparable performance with follow-up works~\citep{lin2023diffbir,yu2024scaling}, which also exploit the diffusion prior but follow the ControlNet-like~\citep{zhang2023adding} framework.
+We provide a detailed comparison with these works in a following section.